 Either the Environmental Biology or Biotechnology majors will prepare students for admission to a variety of professional schools in health-related areas, including human and veterinary medicine.
 A rigorous foundation in the basic biological sciences, calculus, physics and organic chemistry is provided by the core requirements of these majors.
 Potential electives include certain benchmark courses that admissions committees of professional schools frequently look for, such as comparative vertebrate anatomy and animal physiology.
 Pre-veterinary students will find strong supporting courses and faculty interest in vertebrate biology, and pre-medical students can pursue such relevant elective subjects as microbiology and environmental toxicology.
 In addition, our students take advantage of Syracuse University's broad array of relevant courses.
 Students can earn credit for a variety of internships, such as paid or volunteer work in clinics and other professional settings.
-You can find additional information on ESF's pre-health website: https://www.esf.edu/prehealth/
+You can find additional information on ESF's pre-health website.

-Faculty Advisors: C. Whipps (Coordinator), B. Leydet.
+Faculty Advisors in EB: C. Whipps, B. Leydet.